Eva-Kuk/smoothie-lovers/README.md

 5. As a new visitor, I want to browse other users recipes on the website without register, so that I can decide if I want to have account on that website.
 6. As a new visitor, I want to have Register/Log In functions, so that I can have my own profile where I can keep track on my own recipes.
 7. As a new visitor, I want to be able to filter recipes by ingredient, so that I can find recipes using ingredients I like.
+8. As a new / existing user, I want to be able to search recipes by category, so that I can find a recipe according to the category they belong to
-8. As a new visitor, I want to see if there is any good kitchen tools recomendations, so that I can get some ideas what I might need to make smoothies.
+9. As a new visitor, I want to see if there is any good kitchen tools recomendations, so that I can get some ideas what I might need to make smoothies.
-7. As a user, I want to easily understand the purpose of this site.
+10. As a user, I want to easily understand the purpose of this site.

 ## Registered User Stories
-9. As a registered user, I want to add my own recipes for safe keeping I can easily find them and share it with others users from the website.
+11. As a registered user, I want to add my own recipes for safe keeping I can easily find them and share it with others users from the website.
-10. As a registered user, I want to edit my recipes, so that I can change them as I want.
+12. As a registered user, I want to edit my recipes, so that I can change them as I want.
-11. As a registered user, I want to be able to remove my own recipes, so that I can maintain what recipes I have in my profile.
+13. As a registered user, I want to be able to remove my own recipes, so that I can maintain what recipes I have in my profile.
-12. As a registered user, I want to get a confirmation message before deleting the recipe, so I won't delete recipe by mistake.
+14. As a registered user, I want to get a confirmation message before deleting the recipe, so I won't delete recipe by mistake.

-## Admin User Stories
+## Admin/Owner User Stories
-13. As an admin user, I want to be able to edit/remove any recipes, so that I can maintain a the website well at a high level.
-14. As an admin user, I want to be able to add/edit/remove categories, so that I can adapt to the changing needs of the website users.
+15. As an admin user, I want to be able to add/edit/remove categories, so that I can adapt to the changing needs of the website users.
+-
 ## Site Owner Stories
-15. As a site owner, I want to be able to promote a kitchen tools, so that the users can choose for themself the best option on trhe market.
+16. As a site owner, I want to be able to promote a kitchen tools, so that the users can choose for themself the best option on trhe market.

 ## UX (5 planes)
 ---